adebadd/software-quality-handbook/PROJECT_PLAN.md

 - Each task will have a dedicated feature branch.
 - Two or more members will collaborate on each task.
 - All contributions are peer-reviewed via pull requests before merging to `main`.

+# Team Reflection and Contributions

+## What Went Well

+- Abdul Badmos: Clear division of tasks at the start of the project allowed everyone to work independently without confusion.

+## What Could Be Improved

+- Abdul Badmos: Earlier syncing could have helped avoid small formatting inconsistencies across sections.

+## Lessons Learned

+- Abdul Badmos: Using a clear project plan from the beginning made it easier to manage deadlines and responsibilities.

+## Final Notes

+This handbook project gave us a structured way to practise collaborative software documentation, estimation, and version control.
+Everyone contributed meaningfully, and we followed the trunk-based development model with active pull requests and feedback.
+We would adopt a similar workflow for future team-based technical writing.